denoland/docs/runtime/fundamentals/testing.md

 Then running `deno test` in the same directory tree as the configuration file will take these options into account.

-## Test definition filtering
+## Test definition selection

-Deno provides two options for filtering tests within the test definitions
+Deno provides two options for selecting tests within the test definitions
 themselves: ignoring tests and focusing on specific tests.

-### Filtering Out (Ignoring Tests)
+### Ignoring/Skipping Tests

 You can ignore certain tests based on specific conditions using the `ignore` boolean in the test definition.
 If `ignore` is set to `true`, the test will be